sunmoonyan/HLXRP_NPC/README.md

 # HLXRP NPC

+you will probably need that addon to make work the hlxnpc : https://github.com/sunmoonyan/HLXRP_Base

 This NPC system for the Helix framework allows you to create your own NPCs using the configuration file ("hlxnpc_config.lua").

 ![alt text](https://i.ibb.co/153FYRV/6.png)